ccswbs/UoGd7-Training/siteimprove.md

 `image of dashboard`

 ## Correcting Spelling Mistakes
-* In order to look at spelling mistakes specifically, you can click on the number within the Misspellings button on the right.
-This will take you to a page which lists all the misspellings on this section of the website.
+* In order to look at spelling mistakes specifically, you can click on the number within the Misspellings button within the dashboard.
+You can also access the misspelling page using the navigation menu, under spelling.
+* This will take you to a page which lists all the misspellings on this section of the website.
 `insert image of Misspellings`
 * To see which page a particular spelling mistake is on, you can click on the magnifying glass.
 * This will then open a new tab and take you to a page highlighting your spelling mistakes within the body text in red.
 Misspellings and Potential Misspellings are listed on the left.